ocaml/merlin/doc/dev/PROTOCOL.md

 Returns a list of locations `{'start': position, 'end': position}` of all occurrences in current buffer of the entity at the specified position.
-If scope is set to `project` the returned locations will also contain a field `file`:
+If scope is set to `project` or `renaming`‡ the returned locations will also contain a field `file`:
 `{'file': string, 'start': position, 'end': position}`.

+When the scope is set to `renaming`, all usages of all the related definitions corresponding to an identifier will be returned.
+When scope is `project` only the usages of the current definition will be returned.

 ### `outline`